-The University of Maine at Presque Isle’s Reed Art Gallery is proud to present In the Company of Things by Léo-Paul Cyr, from Friday, Sept.
-16 through Friday, Oct.
-21, 2016.
-The public is invited to view the exhibition throughout the show’s run and attend the Gallery Reception on Friday, Oct.
-7 from 5-7 p.m., which is being held in conjunction with the First Friday Art Walk.
+The University of Maine at Presque Isle’s Reed Art Gallery is proud to present Downtown by Heath Paley, from Tuesday, Jan.
+17 through Friday, March 24, 2017.
+The public is invited to view the exhibition throughout the show’s run and attend the Gallery Reception on Friday, March 3 from 5-7 p.m., which is being held in conjunction with the First Friday Art Walk.
 The event will include a Gallery Talk with the artist at 5:30 p.m.

-The University of Maine at Presque Isle will present David Sylvester—a cyclist, award-winning filmmaker and best-selling author—as the first guest speaker in its 2016-2017 Distinguished Lecturer Series.
-Sylvester will deliver his talk on Tuesday, Sept.
-13, at 7 p.m. in the Campus Center.
+The University of Maine at Presque Isle will present Robert “Bob” Tarpey, an Athletic Trainer for the Toronto Blue Jays organization since 2006 and a member of UMPI’s Class of 2003, as the next speaker in its 2016-2017 Distinguished Lecturer Series.
+Tarpey will deliver his talk—On Your Game: A Life in Baseball as an Athletic Trainer—on Wednesday, Nov.
+16, at 7 p.m. in the Campus Center.
 The event is free and the public is invited to attend.

 Mapping a research area and getting high resolution aerial photos has become a whole lot easier for the University of Maine at Presque Isle’s Geographic Information Systems [GIS] Laboratory thanks to a brand new remote sensing tool—the DJI Phantom-4 drone.
 UMPI’s GIS Laboratory is the first among all GIS laboratories at universities and colleges in Maine to acquire unmanned aerial vehicles (UAVs) and use them in geospatial applications.